I want to tell you about a pharmaceutical sales representative I observed last month.

 The Conductor made one call.
 It counted.

-Why Most Pharmaceutical Companies Won’t Do This
+Why Most Pharmaceutical Companies Will Not Do This

-I want to be direct about something: most pharmaceutical commercial directors will read this article, nod in agreement, and change nothing.
+Most pharmaceutical commercial directors will read this article, nod in agreement, and change nothing.

 The Conductor model requires honesty about current performance.
 It requires admitting that call quantity reports are vanity metrics.
 It requires acknowledging that the territory structure inherited from a predecessor might be fundamentally broken.
 It requires confronting the possibility that some of your best performers are simply working harder, not smarter, and that advantage will disappear the moment they leave.

-Most organisations aren’t ready for that conversation.
+Most organisations are not ready for that conversation.

 The Conductor Model and Human Dignity